medsec/poet/README.md

 * C optimized implementation of POET-AES128 (v1) with AES-NI
 * C reference implementation of POET-AES4 (v1) with software AES
 * C optimized implementation of POET-AES4 (v1) with AES-NI
-* C reference implementation of POET-AES128 (v2) with software AES
+* C reference implementation of POET-AES128 (v2) with software AES, with/without intermediate tags
-* C optimized implementation of POET-AES128 (v2) with AES-NI
+* C optimized implementation of POET-AES128 (v2) with AES-NI,
+  with/without intermediate tags
-* C reference implementation of POET-AES4 (v2) with software AES
+* C reference implementation of POET-AES4 (v2) with software AES, with/without intermediate tags
-* C optimized implementation of POET-AES4 (v2) with AES-NI
+* C optimized implementation of POET-AES4 (v2) with AES-NI,
+  with/without intermediate tags

 Dependencies
 ------------